shamhi/HamsterKombatBot/README-EN.md

 ## 🧱 Installation
-You can download the [**Repository**](https://github.com/shamhi/HamsterKombatBot) by cloning it to your system and installing the required dependencies:
+You can clone the [**Repository**](https://github.com/shamhi/HamsterKombatBot) to your system and installing the required dependencies:
 ```shell
 ~ >>> git clone https://github.com/shamhi/HamsterKombatBot.git
 ~ >>> cd HamsterKombatBot